 After that, you might want to consult with the bride and groom's parents for further information.
 Try not to get all of your questions from one source since that person would be the automatic winner!

 The next step will be to prepare the question list you'll distribute at the shower.
 Make enough copies for your guests, and bring along plenty of sharp pencils.
-You might want to distribute the questionnaires and pencils when guests first arrive to the shower and give them a time limit for completion.
+You might want to distribute the questionnaires and pencils when guests first arrive at the shower and give them a time limit for completion.
 Alternatively, you can pass around the questionnaire once the bride begins to open her gifts so that guests have something to do in addition to watching the bride.

 Finally, once everyone has completed their questionnaire, stand in front of the room and read each question, asking the group to call out the answers.
 Each person can score their own, and the person with the most correct answers wins a prize.